The University of Massachusetts Amherst

 Integrative Learning Center N151

 At this introduction to the College of Social and Behavioral Sciences (SBS) at UMass Amherst you'll get to participate in a discussion about our SBS Pathways philosophy and the various opportunities available to students.
 This session features current SBS students from a variety of majors.
 Hear about their college pathways and ask questions!
-This session will be followed by the opportunity with meet by academic program/major.
+This session will be followed by the opportunity to meet with representatives from your academic program/major.
 You will meet other students and key members of your major’s student support team.

 Major Sessions: 10:30–11:15 a.m.